equinox311/RX8_FlexFuel/README.md

 -60E0FB00

-If you ID is not supported, shoot me a line... let's work on changing that.
+If your ID is not supported, shoot me a line... let's work on changing that.

 Features: